znsio/specmatic-documentation/documentation/soap.md

 Let's review what's been done:
 1. We pulled the definition of Id outside, into it's own xml data type,
-2. And then we put (Id*) inside the response, indicating that there could be multiple nodes of type Id.
+2. And then we put (Id*) inside the response, indicating that there could be multiple xml nodes with the structure defined in the Id type.
 3. Note that the Id type in the response is now defined in a single line.

 ### Reusing declarations across scenarios